Nabil-Arrouss/Nabil-Arrouss/README.md

 ### Hey there!
-I'm Nabil Arrouss, a recent Computer Science graduate (BSc) with a deep passion for Data Science, Machine Learning, and Software Engineering.
+I'm Nabil Arrouss, a Computer Science graduate (BSc) currently pursuing my Master's in Artificial Intelligence & Data Science.
+Passionate about ML, Data Engineering, and Software Development, I thrive on turning complex problems into scalable solutions.
 Welcome to my GitHub profile, where you'll find a collection of projects and programs that showcase my journey through the realms of technology and innovation.

 ## About Me

-- 🎓 Computer Science graduate (BSc)
+- 🎓 Artificial Intelligence & Data Science (MSc)
 - 💻 Passionate about Data Science, Machine Learning, and Software Engineering
 - 🌱 Always eager to learn and explore new technologies